tldr-pages/tldr/pages/windows/replace.md

 # replace

 > Replaces files.
 It is related to robocopy, move, copy, and del.
-More information: https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/replace
+More information: https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/replace.

-- Replaces the destination file with the one from the source directory:
+- Replace the destination file with the one from the source directory:

 `replace {{path/to/file_or_directory}} {{path/to/destination}}`